Honi Soit: The St Michael's College hoax

-In 2009 Honi published a feature article, 'The Mystery of St Michael's' later uncovered as a hoax, which claimed a fire in 1992 at St Michael's College, a now derelict residential college adjacent to the university's Architecture building, had killed 16 students.
+In 2009 Honi published a feature article, 'The Mystery of St Michael's', later uncovered as a hoax.
+It claimed a fire in 1992 at St Michael's College, a subsequently-derelict residential college adjacent to the university's Architecture building, had killed 16 students.
 It was implied that a cover-up by the Catholic Church had stifled widespread awareness of the tragedy.
-Editors were later forced to retract the story.
+The editors subsequently announced that the story was fictional.

-"Vagina Soit"
+'Vagina Soit'

 In August 2013, the newspaper made international headlines after printing a cover featuring photographs of 18 vulvae.
 The newspaper was pulled from stands within hours after it was decided the censoring of the images was not sufficient.
 This was due to the fact that black bars placed over certain parts of the vulvae were not completely opaque.

-A statement released by the female editors stated 'We are tired of society giving us a myriad of things to feel about our own bodies.
+A statement released by the women editors stated "We are tired of society giving us a myriad of things to feel about our own bodies.
 We are tired of having to attach anxiety to our vaginas.
 We are tired of vaginas being either artificially sexualised (porn) or stigmatised (censorship and airbrushing).
-We are tired of being pressured to be sexual, and then being shamed for being sexual.'
+We are tired of being pressured to be sexual, and then being shamed for being sexual."